-Less Than Significant Impact.
+Potentially Significant Impact.
 The analyses of environmental issues contained in this Initial Study indicate that the project may have substantial impact on human beings, either directly or indirectly.
-Mitigation measures have been incorporated in the project design to reduce potential impacts to less than significant.
+Mitigation measures have been incorporated in the project design, however some impacts remain potentially significant.
+Therefore, an EIR will be prepared for those impact areas